Neha is from New Jersey and is one of our CPA exam bloggers. She writes for us every Friday.

-Let’s see whether a taxpayer can take an itemized deduction of such expenses (i.e., if your itemized deduction are greater than standard deduction, you will claim itemized deduction on Schedule A of Form 1040).
+Let’s see whether a taxpayer can take an itemized deduction of such expenses (i.e., if your itemized deductions are greater than the standard deduction, you will claim an itemized deduction on Schedule A of Form 1040).
 If you itemize your deductions, the general rule is that you may be able to claim a deduction for the expenses you pay for your work-related education.
 However, you are not eligible to claim an itemized deduction of such expenses if such education prepares you for a new trade or profession.

 Now, here is the bummer!!
-Publication 970: Tax Benefits for Education issued by the Internal Revenue Service clearly states, inter-alia, that CPA Review Course to prepare for the CPA examination aren’t qualifying work-related education.
+Publication 970: Tax Benefits for Education issued by the Internal Revenue Service clearly states, inter-alia, that CPA Review Course to prepare for the CPA examination isn’t qualifying work-related education.
 They are part of a program of study that can qualify you for a new profession, and therefore not eligible for deduction.

 One may argue that if the taxpayer is already a public accountant, then pursuing CPA would not make him eligible for a new trade or profession, and therefore the expenses may be deductible.
 Unfortunately, the courts have held otherwise.
-It has been held in number of cases that a CPA is authorized to perform several tasks that public accountants are not permitted to perform, and therefore a CPA and a public accountant are two separate trades or businesses.
+It has been held in a number of cases that a CPA is authorized to perform several tasks that public accountants are not permitted to perform, and therefore a CPA and a public accountant are two separate trades or businesses.
 Thus, the CPA review course qualifies the taxpayer for a new trade or business and therefore the expenses are not deductible.